 The Parent has evaluated the positive and negative evidence bearing upon its ability to realize its deferred tax assets.
-Management has considered the Parent's history of cumulative net losses incurred since inception and its lack of commercialization of any products or generation of any revenue from product sales since inception and has concluded that it is more likely than not that the Parent will not realize the benefits of the deferred tax assets in Singapore.
-Accordingly, a full valuation allowance has been established against those deferred tax assets as of December 31, 2020.
-The valuation allowance increased by approximately \$1.4 million in 2020 primarily because of operating losses generated with no corresponding financial statement benefit.
-The Parent may release this valuation allowance when management determines that it is more likely than not that the deferred tax assets will be realized.
+As of December 31, 2021, management has considered the Parent's history of cumulative net losses incurred since inception and its lack of commercialization of any products or generation of any revenue from product sales since inception and has concluded that it is more likely than not that the Parent will not realize the benefits of the deferred tax assets in Singapore.
+Accordingly, a full valuation allowance has been established against those deferred tax assets as of December 31, 2021.

+The valuation allowance increased by approximately \$1.7 million in 2021 and \$1.4 million in 2020 primarily as a result of operating losses generated with no corresponding financial statement benefit.
+The Parent may release this valuation allowance when management determines that it is more-likely-than-not that the deferred tax assets will be realized.
 Any release of valuation allowance will be recorded as a tax benefit increasing net income.